 T-Mobile

-T-Mobile customers can use their existing Go5G plans to roam while traveling overseas.
-The basic Go5G plan offers unlimited 256kb speeds, which might work for someone who just wants to use maps and check locations on the go, but otherwise plans to rely on the hotel wifi.
+T-Mobile customers can use their existing plans to roam while traveling overseas.
+The basic Go5G, Magenta, and One plans offer unlimited 256kbps speeds, which might work for someone who just wants to use maps and check locations on the go, but otherwise plans to rely on the hotel Wi-Fi.

 Verizon

-Verizon’s TravelPass will give you unlimited calls, text, and data for US$10 per day.
-If you opt to keep your data roaming off and not use it, you’ll only get charged for the days you receive or make calls, send texts or use data.
+Verizon’s TravelPass will give you unlimited calls, text, and data for US$12 per day.
+You’ll only get charged for the days you receive or make calls, send texts, or use data.

 AT&T